kyegomez/SelfExtend/README.md

 ```

 Certainly!
-A technical architecture analysis of the `SelfExtend` attention mechanism for a README.md file would involve detailing the purpose, design, and usage of the module.
+A technical architecture analysis of the `SelfExtendAttn` attention mechanism for a README.md file would involve detailing the purpose, design, and usage of the module.
 Here's a suggested layout and content:

 ---